erleben/OpenTissue/documentation/code_standards.md

 In an implementation strategy like this is chosen then the short template parameter names should be written in upper-case.
-Preferably only one or two characters, like T, P, V, C, or whatever that is a nice ``short'' for the real template paramter name.
+Preferably only one or two characters, like T, P, V, C, or whatever that is a nice "short" for the real template parameter name.

-== Folder, File and Name space Naming Conventions ==
+## Folder, File and Name space Naming Conventions

 WIP.
 More is to be said about this!